-The task of the ETC-Antwerp is to collect and process the ancillary data from the Ecosystem Network.
-Besides flux and meteorological records, many ancillary ecological parameters are measured at the Ecosystem Stations (ES): vegetation and soil characteristics, biomass, phenology, disturbances, management, land use...
-The data are processed and standardized to obtain data that can be analysed and interpreted by users.
-An important task of the ETC-Antwerp is to quality control the data and to guarantee that they meet the ICOS standards besides providing the protocols for the ancillary data.
-The ETC-Antwerp is also in charge of testing and developing measurement protocols.
-The ETC-Antwerp provides assistance to the Ecosystem Network and shares its expertise through trainings and workshops that will be organized to train the station managers and scientists in charge of the different Ecosystem Stations.
+The ETC-Antwerp collects and processes the ancillary data from the ICOS Ecosystem stations.
+Besides flux and meteorological records, many ecological parameters are measured: vegetation and soil characteristics, biomass, phenology, disturbances, management, land use...
+The ancillary data are processed and standardized to obtain data that can be analyzed and interpreted by the scientific community.
+ETC-Antwerp carries out the quality control of the data and develops and tests the measurement protocols for the ancillary data to ensure the standardization of measurementswithin ICOS RI.
+ETC-Antwerp provides assistance and shares its expertise through trainings and workshops organized for the scientific and technical staff working at the ICOS Ecosystem stations.

 Four staff members are currently working at the ETC.

 From left to right: dr. Nicola Arriga, prof. dr. Ivan Janssens, dr. Bert Gielen, Fred Kockelbergh, dr. Marilyn Roland, prof. dr. Reinhart Ceulemans, Jan Segers, Thi Minh Tu Nguyen, dr. Maarten Op de Beeck and Emmy Jacobs